 Your Call: The deep history of the radical right's stealth plan for America

-She tells the story of the Nobel Prize-winning political economist James McGill Buchanan, who played a key role in the rise of the radical right.
-She argues that without Buchanan’s ideas and Koch’s money, the libertarian right would not have succeeded in taking over the Republican party.
+Professor MacLean tells the story of the Nobel Prize-winning political economist James McGill Buchanan, who played a key role in the rise of the radical right.
+She argues that without Buchanan’s ideas and the Koch Brothers' money, the libertarian right would not have succeeded in taking over the Republican party.

-Nancy MacLean, William Chafe Professor of History and Public Policy at Duke University, and author of Democracy in Chains: The Deep History of the Radical Right’s Stealth Plan for America
+Nancy MacLean, Professor of History and Public Policy at Duke University, and author of Democracy in Chains: The Deep History of the Radical Right’s Stealth Plan for America

 Jacobin: Democracy’s Critics